jazweatherhead/scrubd/README.md

 # scrubd

-scrubd improves the Scribd web interface by hiding extraneous bs whilst you read.
+scrubd improves the Scribd web interface by hiding extraneous BS whilst you read.

 ## Installation